2002 The 500: Background

-Auto Club Speedway (pictured in 2023), where the race was held.
+California Speedway (pictured in 2023), where the race was held.

-The 500 was confirmed to be included on CART's 2002 schedule in November 2001.
+The 500 was confirmed to be included on Championship Auto Racing Teams (CART)'s 2002 schedule in November 2001.
 It was the 18th of 19 races scheduled by CART, the sixth annual edition of the event, and was held on November 3, 2002 at the California Speedway, a 2.029 mi four-turn oval circuit, in Fontana, California, United States.
 It was to be contested for 250 laps over a distance of 507.250 mi.
 Each team was allotted 250 U.S.gal of fuel and allowed to start the race with up to 35 U.S.gal; in addition, drivers were mandated to enter pit road at a 33-lap interval.

 Heading into the race, Newman/Haas Racing driver Cristiano da Matta, the defending champion of The 500, garnered 219 points and led the Drivers' Championship, which he had already clinched following his victory in the Grand Prix Americas on October 6.
 Bruno Junqueira held second with 144 points, and Dario Franchitti was third with 135 points.
 Patrick Carpentier and Christian Fittipaldi occupied the fourth and fifth positions with 131 and 116 points, respectively.
-In the Constructors' Championship, Lola, which had secured the championship with Junqueira's win in the Grand Prix of Denver, held first with 357 points, 148 more than Reynard.
-As for the Manufacturers' Championship, Toyota accumulated 301 points and obtained the championship on account of Kenny Bräck's fourth-place finish at Surfers Paradise.
+In the Constructors' Cup standings, Lola, which had secured the championship with Junqueira's win in the Grand Prix of Denver, held first with 357 points, 148 more than Reynard.
+As for the Manufacturers' Cup, Toyota accumulated 301 points and obtained the championship on account of Kenny Bräck's fourth-place finish at Surfers Paradise.
 They were followed by Honda (255 points) and Ford-Cosworth (226 points).